Spotify_Logo_RGB_Green copy.png

 Iteration

-Taking the insights I found from the affinity map, I iterated on the hi-fi wireframes and added in more key screens to improve the flow.
+Based on the insights from the affinity map, I refined the hi-fi wireframes by adding additional key screens to enhance the flow.

 hi-fi wireframes.jpg